In the section we look at a Tool Kit of skills you can use to navigate effectively and some strategies to help put them in to practice.

 Charles Ferguson and Robert Turbyfill (2013) ‘Discovering orienteering’, Human Kinetics

-A helpful extract from Discovering Orienteering – Skills, Techniques, Activities by Charles Ferguson and Robert Turbyfill, discusses 5 core skills including the concept of planning legs in the following order:
+A helpful extract from Discovering Orienteering – Skills, Techniques, Activities by Charles Ferguson and Robert Turbyfill, is available fom the publishers online and gives a flavour of the book.
+It discusses 5 essential techniques, including the concept of planning legs in the following order as a core navigation strategy:

 Apply the Skills Tool Kit during orienteering and in analysing your route after races

 You can analyse your orienteering after you run to see if you were able to apply these techniques.
 Have a look at the Race Analysis section.
 It is really important to draw your route onto the map after each race and identify where you made mistakes and think how you can avoid them in future.
-It is also very helpful to look at other people’s routes from GPS traces on Routegadget (see Maps section under Suggested Reading) and on World of O, maps website, where you can see routes from many elite orienteers in races across the world.
+It is also very helpful to look at other people’s routes from GPS traces on Routegadget and on World of O Maps website, where you can see routes from many elite orienteers in races across the world.

 It is important that you also understand a range of strategies to employ so that you can join these skills up and use them in practice.
 Orienteering is much more than just knowing a range of navigation skills.